Madhuri-Jain/andhra-cafe-portal/README.md

 ## 🔗 Live Preview

-> Coming soon – can be hosted using Vercel or Netlify
+> Coming soon – can be hosted using Vercel or AWS

 ---